-MTC Resolution 3434 (Regional Transit Expansion Program) and

-Compliance with SB 1636 (2002)

-The Metropolitan Transportation Commission (MTC) adopted Resolution No. 3434, a Regional Transit Expansion Plan for the San Francisco Bay Area region in 2001.
+MTC Resolution 3434 (Regional Transit Expansion Program) and Compliance with SB 1636 (2002) The Metropolitan Transportation Commission (MTC) adopted Resolution No. 3434, a Regional Transit Expansion Plan for the San Francisco Bay Area region in 2001 (revised in 2007).
 Transit expansion projects in San Mateo County included in resolution 3434 are: